 Master Gardeners in Training can do their volunteer work wherever they see a horticultural need.
 We accept students from all over, and they are welcome to do their volunteer service in their home communities or at a distance with us.
 Your Communications class will outline the expectations of the volunteer work.

-Think of this as time charity and use your best judgement, applying common sense charity consideration.
-You should not directly benenfit from this nor should you be paid.
-Growing anything in your own home/yard/community garden bed for any reason, and assisting family members and close friends is not considered volunteer work.
+Think of this as time charity and use your best judgement, applying common sense charitible consideration.
+You should not directly benefit from this nor should you be paid.
+Growing anything in your own home/yard/community garden bed for any reason, and assisting family members or close friends is not considered volunteer work.

 Once you become a certified University of Saskatchewan Master Gardener, your certification is valid for 2 years.
-You are required to put in a minimum of 20 hours of volunteer service annually (or 40 hours every two years) and attend a minimum of six hours of course instruction every two years to keep your certification current.
-What type of course instruction counts?
-All of our programming of course, but we will also accept educational credits from other organizations on a case by case basis.
+You are required to put in a minimum of 20 hours of volunteer service annually, and attend a minimum of 6 hours of course instruction every two years to keep your certification current.
+You can take anything from the MGCC catalogue, and we will also accept educational credits from other organizations on a case by case basis.